 The classic Adirondack chair is crafted from wood paneling, and it boasts a chair back that’s slightly reclined and rounded along the top.
 You still can find Adirondack chairs fitting that traditional mold, but you also can find more contemporary options with sleeker, straighter lines.
 And you can snag Adirondack chairs in a range of different materials and in many colors.

 Adirondack chairs tend to be large and hefty, with solid wood chairs generally heavier than their plastic counterparts.
 Weight is important only if you want to move your chair around, such as from your yard to your patio, or if you need to stow it indoors during indoor seasons.
 Also, remember to double-check the dimensions of an Adirondack chair before buying, and including the seat size and overall height and width.

 What is the best material for Adirondack chairs?

-Adirondack chairs are typically made from either wood or plastic, and both materials have pros and cons.
-Wood is unlikely to chip, warp, or peel over time, but you may have to refinish it every few years to keep it in tip-top shape.
-Plastic tends to be more affordable and easier to clean, but it may chip, peel, or crack—meaning it may have a shorter lifespan.
-If you’d prefer a chair that’ll last with a little care and upkeep, opt for a wood Adirondack chair.
-If you’d rather pay no attention to your Adirondack chair—and if you don't mind the thought of buying a new chair every few years—consider a plastic one.
+Typically, Adirondack chairs are made from wood or plastic, and both materials have pros and cons.
+Wood is unlikely to chip, warp, or peel over time, but you might have to refinish it every few years to keep it in tip-top shape.
+Plastic tends to be more affordable and easier to clean, but it can chip, peel, or crack—meaning it might have a shorter lifespan.
+If you’d prefer a chair that lasts, with a little care and upkeep, opt for a wooden Adirondack chair.
+If you’d rather pay no attention to your Adirondack chair—and if you don't mind buying a new chair every few years—consider a plastic one.